slowernews/slowernews/rationales/index.md

 2023-07-07

-Aesthetic patterns are unveiled by time but I believe this one (as a "one size fits all" category) is consentual.
+Aesthetic patterns are unveiled by time but I believe this one (as a "catch all" category) is consentual.
 It expresses a [nostalgy from a time where we believed our civilization could influence our future](https://www.youtube.com/watch?v=BrnDlRmW5hs).
 I may be biased here.

 ### What is prompt engineering?